-Meanwhile, in Kyoto, the Emperor Gotoba had been planning to attack the Kamakura Bakufu.
+Meanwhile, in Kyoto, Emperor Gotoba had been planning an attack on the Kamakura Bakufu.
 He had built up the military power.
-When Sanetomo was killed, he saw the chance to attack, the Emperor Gotoba ordered local feudal lords to attack Kamakura Bakufu but very few followed the Emperor.
-Instead Hojo family captured the Emperor Gotoba and he was exiled to Oki island.
-This is calledJokyo-no-Ran (or Jokyu-no Hen), at 1221.
+When Sanetomo was killed, Emperor Gotoba saw the chance to attack Kamakura.
+He ordered local feudal lords to attack the Kamakura Bakufu but very few followed the order.
+Instead, the Hojo family captured the emperor and exiled him to Oki island.
+It was in 1221 and called Jokyo-no-Ran or Jokyu-no Hen.

 Emperor Gotoba was the one who really encouraged sword making and treated swordsmiths respectfully.
 After Jokyu-no-Ran, the power of the Imperial family decreased and the Kamakura Bakufu became a powerful and stable regime.
 From the time of Minamoto-no-Yoritomo‘s death to the end of Jokyu-no-Ran, the Kamakura Bakufu was still an unstable government.
 It was Hojo Masako who led the Kamakura Bakufu to a stable regime.
 She was called “Ama Shogun” or a “Nun Shogun.”
 She was a sharp and talented but tough, critical, and often mean politician.

 Kamakura people (I am one of them) like Hojo Masako very much.
 Minamoto no Yoritomo and Hojo Masako are both buried in Kamakura City.
 Minamoto no Yoritomo at Shirahata Shrine (白幡神社), and Hojo Masako at Jufukuji Temple (寿福寺).
 Compare to the Jufuku-Ji where Hojo Masako was buried, Yoritomo’s tomb is a little humble.
 Some say Kamakura is the land of the Hojo’s.